samuel-marsh/scCustomize/index.md

     often can be made easier through wrapping into a function.
-    -   scCustomize contains a number of [iterative plotting functions](https://samuel-marsh.github.io/scCustomize/articles/Iterative_Plotting.html) contain extra parameters to specify file type, path, name and then render progress bar in console to track progress.
+    -   scCustomize contains a number of [iterative plotting functions](https://samuel-marsh.github.io/scCustomize/articles/Iterative_Plotting.html) which contain extra parameters to specify file type, path, name and then render progress bar in console to track progress.
     -   Returns either single PDF document or multiple plots of any valid file type (e.g., png, tiff, jpeg, pdf, etc).
 -   **Helper functions easily import multiple raw data types**